 - You must have an admin, super admin, or owner role.

 Allowed domains apply to OAuth-enabled app connections on Zapier.
 When you add a domain, any app that authenticates through OAuth using that domain is covered.
-The following apps are currently supported by the Allowed domains feature:
+The following apps currently support allowed domains:

 - Gmail

 Allowed domains control which email domains are permitted for OAuth authentication.
-It does not restrict which apps your team can use.
+They do not restrict which apps your team can use.
 To manage which apps are available in your account, use app access settings.

 - Go to the Admin Center.